aymerichoyois/blogdown.source/content/home/about.md

 #  year = 2021

 [[education.courses]]
-  course = "My orientation"
+  course = "Scientific Cursus"
-  institution = "My high school" year = 2018
+  institution = "Athénée Royal de Dour" year = 2017

 +++

 # About Me

-I am student at the University of Mons, Belgium... [tell here a little bit about you, using Markdown formatting]
+I am student at the University of Mons, Belgium and a future Zoology student